szantal/xpfarm-shortest-word/README.md

 ### US-3:
-As a develeoper I want to find the length of the shortest word from a string of 3 or more words so that I can solve this Kata ✅ Scenario #1: Given string 'Once caught I' When I check the length of the shortest word Then it returns 1 ⚠ Scenario #2: Given string 'go go go' When I check the length of the shortest word Then it returns 2 ⚠ Scenario #3: Given string 'eleven small monkeys' When I check the length of the shortest word Then it returns 5 ⚠ Scenario #4: Given string 'Once I Caught a fish alive' When I check the length of the shortest word Then it returns 1 ⚠ Scenario #5: Given string 'Incomprehensibility uncopyRighTable hippopotamus misapprehension underprivilaged unsrupulous' When I check the length of the shortest word Then it returns 11
+As a develeoper I want to find the length of the shortest word from a string of 3 or more words so that I can solve this Kata ✅ Scenario #1: Given string 'Once caught I' When I check the length of the shortest word Then it returns 1 🚧 Scenario #2: Given string 'where you go' When I check the length of the shortest word Then it returns 2 ⚠ Scenario #3: Given string 'Incomprehensibility uncopyRighTable hippopotamus misapprehension underprivilaged unsrupulous' When I check the length of the shortest word Then it returns 11